Love and Loss

 Despite our growing extended family, we still felt an emptiness of spirit in our home – we missed canine companionship.
 In considering a new canine family member, we remembered that years before we met a neighbor with a new pup and were intrigued by its personality, so we asked what breed it was and learned it was a Labradoodle.
 With that in mind, we began researching ‘Labradoodles’ and found there are several types of Labradoodles; the most appealing to us was the Multi-Generational Australian Labradoodle.
 Through our research, we learned of the origin and unique characteristics to the breed which led us to finding a well-respected, responsible, and knowledgeable breeder.
 In late 2014 we brought home our first puppy, Sasha.
 We fell in love with everything about her, from her beauty to her puppy antics, and most importantly, her loving heart.
 And, we found that she was determined to find her way into the hearts of every human she met.
 As we progressed through training levels with Sasha it became crystal clear to us that what we had learned in our research about the intelligence of this breed was true.
 This is what led us to the desire to further this wonderful breed.

 - In mid-2015 we brought home a new addition to our family — Colonial Village Berkley — a gorgeous smaller medium, caramel colored fleece-coated female.
-Berkley is the initiator of our breeding program, and her litters will offer an array of colorful beauties.
+Berkley was the initiator of our small, home-based, breeding program.